Teachinghearts |

 |

-| Ezekiel's Vision of the Throne of God |
+Ezekiel's Vision of the Throne of God |

-God is the Fire
+God Is The Fire

 If we look at the elements of God in the vision of Ezekiel 1 we find the following description in which God describes His physical appearance